 Legion’s Blessing (Su)

-At 10th level, a templar gains the ability to confer beneficial spells quickly to a large group of allies.
-As a full-round action, the templar may confer the effects of a single harmless spell with a range of touch to a number of creatures equal to half her white mage level.
-The spell’s range remains touch, so all intended recipients must be within the templar’s reach when the spell is cast.
+At 10th level, a templar gains the ability to confer beneficial spells quickly to a large group of allies surrounding the templar.
+As a full-round action, the templar may confer the effects of a single harmless enhancing spell with a range of touch or ranged touch and a casting time of standard or less to a number of creatures equal to half her white mage level and within 10 feet of the templar.
 Using the legion’s blessing expends the MP of the spell, but it also requires the templar to spend 3 additional MP without increasing the spell level.
-The templar can use this ability a number of times equal to 3 + her Charisma modifier.
+The templar can use this ability a number of times equal to 3 + her Wisdom modifier.